-In the experimental campaign 2017 ASDEX Upgrade will investigate about 1200 plasma discharges.
-The rest of the time will be used for evaluating the measurements and for technical modification.
+In the experimental campaign 2017 ASDEX Upgrade about 1200 plasma discharges were planned.
+The rest of the time was used for evaluating the measurements and for technical modification.
 The experiments started after a shut down for repairs and enhancements in March 2017.

-About two thirds of the experimentation time will be used by IPP for its own research activities.
+About two thirds of the experimentation time was used by IPP for its own research activities.
 Five project groups are concerned with:

 - Improvement of H mode and integrated scenarios